NLP and machine learning process for predicting law-making

 AbstractThis article outlines a method for automatically generating models of dynamic decision-making that both have strong predictive power and are interpretable in human terms.
 This is useful for designing empirically grounded agent-based simulations and for gaining direct insight into observed dynamic processes.
 We use an efficient model representation and a genetic algorithm-based estimation process to generate simple approximations that explain most of the structure of complex stochastic processes.
 This method, implemented in C++ and R, scales well to large data sets.
 We apply our methods to empirical data from human subjects game experiments and international relations.
 We also demonstrate the method’s ability to recover known data-generating processes by simulating data with agent-based models and correctly deriving the underlying decision models for multiple agent models and degrees of stochasticity.

-A computer simulation model of climate prediction markets.
+A computer simulation model of prediction markets

 - Nay, J. J., Van der Linden, M., Gilligan, J. (2016, Forthcoming) “Betting and Belief: Prediction Markets and Attribution of Climate Change.”
 Proceedings of the 2016 Winter Simulation Conference.
 IEEE Press.